 Missing Doncaster woman found safe and well, say police

-A missing Doncaster woman who sparked a public appeal to find her has been found safe and well, police have said.
+A missing Doncaster woman has been found safe and well, police have said.

-The 56-year-old, who was named only as Lisa by police, was last seen in Armthorpe shortly after 4pm on Saturday afternoon, sparking an extensive city wide hunt.
+The 34-year-old, named only as Samantha, was last seen in the early hours of yesterday morning in Skellow, sparking a public appeal and a police hunt to find her.

-In an update issued this morning, a South Yorkshire Police spokesperson said: “Missing Lisa, who we shared an appeal for, has been found safe and well
+In a brief statement, a South Yorkshire Police spokesperson said: “Samantha, who was reported missing to us earlier today, has been found safe and well.